ericf/express-handlebars/README.md

 #### `loadTemplate(filePath, options|callback, [callback])`

-Retreives the template at the specified `filePath` and passes a compiled Handlebars template function to the `callback`.
+Retrieves the template at the specified `filePath` and passes a compiled Handlebars template function to the `callback`.

 Use `options.precompiled` to receive a precompiled Handlebars template.